Grauda123/Orbital_view/README.md

 ## To do

-1. Improve on the search of possible food.
+1. Fix Database design.
+User can only log one entry of meal due to database schema.
+   - subsequent entry leads to primary key duplicate error.
-2. Fix set reminders feature.
+3. Fix set reminders feature.
   - user can set meal reminders and reminder to take a break.
   - This is optional to the user.
 4. Fix recommendation for users.